 In accordance with IFRS 1, we elected to reset our cumulative currency translation balance to zero through Deficit on the Transition Date.
-Accordingly, \$9,555 of cumulative currency translation gains were reclassified from Accumulated other comprehensive income.
+Accordingly, \$9,555 of cumulative currency translation gains were reclassified from Accumulated other comprehensive income on October 1, 2010.
 Total equity was not affected.